BBA in International Business

 Baruch College has recognized international business as an important area of study for over 60 years.
 The International Business major builds on that history and provides students with a comprehensive understanding of international business principles as they apply it in a business setting, expertise in a functional area (marketing or finance) within traditional business disciplines, appreciation and awareness of foreign cultures and practices in both a business and social environment, knowledge of a second language to conduct business in a foreign country, and practical business experience in an international environment, i.e., the practicum project in the capstone course and possibly an international internship.
 You can find additional FAQs (and answers) on the FAQ page.

 The IB major requires an application to join.
-If you are going to be eligible to join the Zicklin School of Business by fall 2016 and wish to declare International Business as your major, apply here.
-Applications must be submitted no less than two weeks before the beginning of the fall semester, preferably earlier.
+If you are going to be eligible to join the Zicklin School of Business by spring 2017 and wish to declare International Business as your major, apply here.
+Applications must be submitted no less than two weeks before the beginning of the semester, preferably earlier.
 The application period for the spring 2017 semester will close at 11:59 pm on Tuesday January 24th, 2017.

 The students that graduate from this program will be some of the most well rounded students because they have likely lived in a foreign country, know a foreign language, worked on international projects, become an expert in a functional business area, and meet the requirements of a Baruch BBA degree.

 The Department of Marketing and International Business coupled with the Departments of Management, Finance, Law, Political Science and Communications offer a wide variety of courses to meet the specific career orientations of students interested in many facets of the international business process.

 For a major in International Business, students are required to take 21 credits of international-related courses (four core and three electives), a three course minor in either Finance or Marketing, and a liberal arts minor in a language.
 Students are also expected to spend a semester studying abroad in either the spring semester of the junior year or the fall semester of the senior year.